barn2plugins/posts-data-table/readme.txt

 == Changelog ==

-= 1.3.8 =
+= 1.3.9 =
-Release date 15 February 2022
+Release date 19 December 2022

- * Minor improvements on the Settings page
+ * Minor improvements on readme file links
+ * Tested up to WordPress 6.1.1

 See changelog.txt for more details.